How to use Google Analytics to optimise your conversion rate?

 Google Analytics to perfect your funnel

-Remember, the conversion tunnel is the path that the user takes on your site.
-An optimised conversion tunnel is a fast and personalised journey that turns the user into a buyer, resulting in a higher conversion rate.
+The conversion tunnel, or funnel, represents the path a user takes on your site.
+In GA4, you can map each session and event within your conversion funnel.
+An optimized conversion tunnel is a fast and personalized journey that converts a user into a buyer, boosting your conversion rate.

 When Google Analytics rhymes with UX to increase your conversion rate